clartaq/cwiki/resources/private/md/Pages_Primer.md

 ### The Title ###

 A page must have a title and content.

-**WARNING:** Do not use slash characters in the titles of pages for the time being.
-See [issue #21](https://bitbucket.org/David_Clark/cwiki/issues/21/cant-edit-files-with-slash-character-in) for details and updates.
+It should be no more than 255 characters, possibly fewer.

 The title must be unique within the wiki.
 The comparison for uniqueness is case-insensitive, so the titles "Title" and "title" are considered the same.
 Using titles that differ only by letter case can be confusing and is not allowed.

+**Warning**: It is recommended that you not start a title with a question mark ("?").
+It will usually work, but some special operations in CWiki use a title that begins with a question mark.
+Using one may produce unexpected results.

 ### Tags ###

 You can specify tags (also known as "keywords" or "categories") to be associated with the page.
 See [[About Tags]].
-When you open the edit/new page editor, you will see spaces to add up to 10 tags for the page.
-It's Ok to leave them blank too.
+When you open the edit/new page editor, you will see an area showing existing tags and a button to let you add more.

 When you view a page that has tags associated with it, you will see them near the top, under the author name.